Samsung/ONE/docs/runtime/compute.md

 ## cker

 "cker" stands for Cpu KERnel.
-It is a port of Tensorflow lite's operation kernels and possibly there are some own code.
-It is used by `cpu` backend.
+It is a port of Tensorflow lite's operation kernels with some additions.
+It is used by the `cpu` backend.